GerritCodeReview/plugins_ref-protection/src/main/resources/Documentation/about.md

 be created as tags, containing information about the original ref that was changed, as well as the user that performed the change.
 This can be enabled by setting `plugin.ref-protection.createTag true`.

+The `Create Reference` and `Push` permissions need to be granted to the `Registered Users` group on `refs/backups/*`, to allow the user, whose identity is inherited by the plugin, creating the backup refs, otherwise backups will fail.